S3-working-group/s3-practical-guide/src/defining-agreements/logbook.md

 * Circle:
     * circle description and strategy
     * agreements (including delegatees' domain descriptions, strategies and development plans)
-    * backlogs and other information relating to a circle's work and decision making
+    * backlogs and other information relating to a circle's work and governance

 ---